 This Google tool is essential to SEO results and the only method available to communicate directly with Google and track Google bots (also known as spiders) as they index your website in the Google search database.
 This is the software run by Google to rank your website in Google search results.
 Google also uses Webmaster Tools to help prevent spam and track malware.
 One of Google’s major priorities is to prevent spam websites from showing up in search results.
 Sites that have a Google Search Console or Webmaster Tools account are less likely to be spammer websites.

-Hopefully this book is teaching you that there is much more to web marketing than getting found in Google.
+Hopefully this book is teaching you that there is much more to strategic digital marketing than getting found in Google.
 Yet, it is very important to have a basic understanding of how Google works and the steps needed to get results in online web searches.
 You can use this knowledge to help direct your search engine optimization (SEO) staff and better understand what they are doing to drive traffic from the search engines.

 - Make time to learn the basics of search engine optimization (SEO) and Google.

 - Compile a list of search engine keywords that you want to be listed on the first page of Google, and drive your strategic digital marketing team to make that happen.
 Some keywords may be too competitive, so look for niches and conduct local searches as needed.

 - Make sure all four steps of SEO are covered on your current website.

 - Research and learn more about Google AdWords and run a few test campaigns to get hands-on training with AdWords.